garfcat/garfcat/content/post/k8s/storage/rook-nfs.md

 description: "rook nfs." # Description used for search engine.
 featured: true # Sets if post is a featured post, making appear on the home page side bar.
 draft: false # Sets whether to render this page.
 Draft of true will not be rendered.
-toc: false # Controls if a table of contents should be generated for first-level links automatically.
+toc: true # Controls if a table of contents should be generated for first-level links automatically.
 # menu: main
 featureImage: "/static/k8s/rook.png" # Sets featured image on blog post.
 thumbnail: "/static/k8s/rook.png" # Sets thumbnail image appearing inside card on homepage.